Unidocs1/sphinx_repo_manager/source/tools.rst

 Tools & Utilities
 =======================

-AcceleratXR Admin Console
+Xsolla Backend Admin Console
 =========================

-The AcceleratXR Admin Console is our custom cluster administration tool.
-It comes bundled with every AcceleratXR cluster and is typically available at the url `https://console.<project>.goaxr.cloud`.
+The Xsolla Backend Admin Console is our custom cluster administration tool.
+It comes bundled with every Xsolla Backend cluster and is typically available at the url `https://console.<project>.goaxr.cloud`.

 Fiddler